 U.S. Senate A former Rio Grande Chapter leader, Heinrich also led the fight to keep a rule limiting natural gas waste to protect the climate and reduce the waste of taxpayer-owned natural gas.
-Haaland devoted to preserving resources Deborah Haaland speaks sincerely and passionately about environmental justice and protecting people by protecting their access to clean water and a safe climate.
+Haaland devoted to preserving resources eborah Haaland speaks Sincerely and passionately about environmental justice and protecting people by protecting their access to clean water and a safe climate.
 She advocates for bold action to prevent climate disaster and boost our economy.
 "We need to act fast to counteract climate change and keep fossil fuels in the ground," Haaland has said.
 "I pledge to vote against all new fossil-fuel infrastructure and to fight instead for 100% clean energy - including tens of thousands of solar-energy jobs

-U.S. Congress District 1
+Congress District 1 U.S.

 for New Mexicans."

 If she wins, Haaland would become the first Native American woman in Congress.
 This Albuquerque-area seat is being vacated by U.S. Rep. Michelle Lujan Grisham (see left).
 Haaland will make an excellent successor to an excellent people's representative.

 Luján does N.M. proud

+U.S.

-U.S. Congress District 3 In District 3 (Northern and Eastern New Mexico), Ben R. Luján has been a climate champion since his tenure at the Public Regulation Commission, requiring utilities to expand and diversify their renewable-energy portfolio and implement efficiency programs.
-In addition to his excellent voting record and seat on the House Natural Resources Committee, he has emerged as a leader in Congress and would be a prominent voice for climate protection if Democrats take control of the House in November.
-Colón promises to fight waste As chair of the New Mexico Democratic Party, Colón oversaw adoption of a platform with a key focus on the environment and energy.
+n District 3 (Northern and Eastern New Mexico), Ben R. Luján has been a climate champion since his tenure at the Public Regulation Commission, requiring utilities to expand and diversify their renewable-energy port- - David Coss, Rio Grande Chapter chair folio and implement efficiency programs.
+In addition to his excellent voting record and seat on the House Natural Resources Committee, he has emerged as a leader in Congress and would Congress be a prominent voice for climate protection if District 3 Democrats take control of the House in November.
+Colón promises to fight waste s chair of the New Mexico Democratic AParty, Colón oversaw adoption of a platform with a key focus on the environment and energy.
 As auditor, Colón promises to fight waste and abuse while utilizing the available tools to protect the environment, public lands, and wildlife within the State of New Mexico.

-Audito To learn which district you're in for any office, check your registration or to register, go to voterview.state.nm.us.
-Join us every weekend on canvasses near you or learn other ways to help: 505-243-7767, camilla.feibelman@sierraclub.org, Balderas fought for climate-saving rules Attorney General Hector Balderas last year joined forces with California AG Xavier Becerra to file suit against the Trump administration over its suspension of a common-sense rule to limit methane pollution from oil and gas The Attorney General's Office also appealed the implementation of New Mexico's "Copper Rule," which expressly allows pollution under copper mines and was passed after the Environment Department's Ryan Flynn disregarded his own technical staff and replaced a draft written by a technical committee with a rule implementing every change requested by copper giant FreePort McMoRan.
+Auditor To learn which district you're in for any office, check your registration or to register, go to voterview.state.nm.us.
+Join us every weekend on canvasses near you or learn other ways to help: 505-243-7767, camilla.feibelman@sierraclub.org, Rio Grande Sierran 7 Balderas fought for climate-saving rules ttorney General Hector Balderas last ${f A}$ year joined forces with California AG Xavier Becerra to file suit against the Trump administration over its suspension of a common-sense rule to limit methane pollution from oil and gas drilling.
+The Attorney General's Office also appealed the implementation of New October/November/December 2018 Mexico's "Copper Rule," which expressly allows pollution under copper mines and was passed after the Environment Department's Ryan Flynn disregarded his own technical staff and replaced a draft written by a technical committee with a rule implementing every change requested by copper giant FreePort McMoRan.

-Attorney General N.M.
+Attorney General Election 2018: Remake history N.M.
 House of Representatives